artefactual/archivematica-storage-service-docs/administrators.rst

 protocols supported by the Storage Service:

 * Duracloud.
-* Local filesystem, including GPG encrypted.
+* Local filesystem, including GPG encrypted and write-only replica staging.
 * S3.

 Replicators are associated with an AIP storage location via the storage